rleroy/calculator/README.md

 - [x] Handle JAXB removal (JDK11 - JEP 320).
 - [x] Hide domain.core package from infra module using the new Module System (JDK9 - JEP 261).
 - [x] Use the new process API (JDK9 - JEP 102).
-- [ ] Use variables in the try-with-resources statement (JDK9 - JEP 213).
+- [x] Use variables in the try-with-resources statement (JDK9 - JEP 213).
-- [ ] Use diamond operator in conjunction with anonymous inner classes (JDK9 - JEP 213).
+- [x] Use diamond operator in conjunction with anonymous inner classes (JDK9 - JEP 213).
-- [ ] Add an interface private method (JDK9 - JEP 213).
+- [x] Add an interface private method (JDK9 - JEP 213).
 - [ ] Create an immutable Set (JDK9 - JEP 269).
 - [ ] Stream optionals (JDK9 - JEP 269).
 - [ ] Use the new Flow API (JDK9 - JEP 266).
 - [ ] Local-Variable Type Inference (JDK10 - JEP 286).
 - [ ] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).

-### Step 4 : Small language changes.
+### Step 5 : collection API improvement.

-JEP 213 offers some language improvement you will experiment :
+JEP 269 offers some improvements on collection API you will experiment :

-- Use variables in the try-with-resources statement :
+- Immutable Set :

-In `MultiplicationService.tryCompute` try to extract the inner try.
-This will avoid 2 levels indentation and stress out the exception thrown.

-- Use diamond operator in conjunction with anonymous inner classes :

-In the constructor of the `Calculator`, the declaration of the division service can now be simplified.
+In the constructor of the `Calculator` the construction of the set of services can me improved.

-- Add an interface private method :
+- Stream on optionals :

-You can introduce a private method and remove duplication in `CalculatorStorage`.
+The test method `CalculatorShould.store_all_operations` can be improved using a stream on optionals.